Office Location: 101 Driscoll Building

 New and continuing students are billed on a semester basis.
-For new students who meet the May 1 enrollment deadline, preliminary semester bills are available in early June.
+For new students who meet the May 1 priority confirmation deadline, the first preliminary semester bill will be available in early June at the latest.
 For continuing students, preliminary semesters bills are available after registering for courses for the upcoming semester.

-Students can view the preliminary semester bill on the HCC student portal on the Business Office tab.
+Students can view the preliminary semester bill on the Holy Cross Student Portal on the Business Office tab.
 Note that you may have to adjust “Semester Settings” to view the upcoming semester.
 Click here to view charges you may see on your preliminary semester bill.

 Paying Your Semester Bill